mskim/rlayout/README.md

 2017_2_6
 	- newsman
+		- make body_height_with_given line_count, not font size 8 lines per one grid? or 10?
 		- news_article_box, show overflowing line with red
-		- expand and reduce article box
+		- expand and reduce article box, also update section layout position
 		- make body_line_height from grid

 2017_2_5